Engee documentation

 Continuous-time transfer function model

-By default, when using the function ControlSystemsBase.feedback, a negative feedback link is formed.
-However, it is possible to specify that the connection should be positive by passing -1 as the second argument.
+By default, when using the function ControlSystemsBase.feedback A negative feedback connection is formed.
+However, you can specify that the relationship should be positive by passing -1 as the second argument.

 In [ ]: